-OC 4420 Chemical Oceanography as Applied to Naval Operations (2-3).
+OC 4420 Advanced Chemical Oceanography as Applied to Naval Operations (2-3).

-A study of chemical phenomena of the sea that influence naval operations.
-Topics include: chemical wake trailing; nuclear explosions and radioactivity; marine aerosols and remote sensing; corrosion and erosion of engineering materials; water mass tracers and "chemical clocks"; surface films and remote sensing, surface expressions of bathymetry, electromagnetic signal propagation; optical access to the upper ocean; sound and chemical relaxation; "chemical fronts", eddies and regional physical, and biogeochemical oceanography of natural and man-made compounds.
-PREREQUI-SITE: OC 3120.
+A study at the advanced level of the chemical phenomena of the sea that influence naval operations.
+Topics include: chemical wake trailing; nuclear explosions and radioactivity; marine aerosols and remote sensing, lasers, corrosion and erosion of engineering materials, fog and marine weather; water mass tracers and "chemical clocks"; surface films and remote sensing, surface expressions of bathymetry, electromagnetic signal propagation; optical access to the upper ocean; sound and chemical relaxation: "chemical fronts", eddies and regional physical, and biogeochemical oceanography of natural and man-made compounds.
+PRE-REQUISITE: OC 3120.

-OC 4425 Biological Oceanography as Applied to Naval Operations (2-3).
+OC 4425 Advanced Biological Oceanography as Applied to Naval Operations (2-3).

-A study of the biological phenomena of the sea that have influences on naval operations.
+A study at the advanced level of the biological phenomena of the sea that have influences on naval operations.
 Topics include the biodeterioration of engineering materials in the sea, boring and fouling organisms, bioacoustics, bioluminescence, sound scattering by planktonic organisms, toxic and dangerous marine organisms, influence of naval operations on marine ecological systems, and methods of ecological damage assessment.
 Includes lectures, laboratory work, field work and cruises.
 PREREQUISITE: OC 3120.